Hate crimE in ireland:

 January 2020: Government publishes the General Scheme of the Online Safety and Media Regulation Bill, at the same time approving the drafting of the Bill by the Attorney General’s Office.

 2020: Garda National Diversity Forum is established.
-It is a consultative forum with Civil Society looking at the implementation of An Garda Síochána’s Diversity and Integration strategy.
+It is a consultative forum with the Civil Society looking at the implementation of An Garda Síochána’s Diversity and Integration strategy.

 2020: INAR in conjunction with Facing Facts is developing Garda Training Modules on Hate Crime, the new Garda working definition of hate crime, hate crime recording on the new Pulse system and victims’ needs.